 1. Create a daily list of relatively easy “must do” activities.
 Example: do 15 minutes of exercise in the morning, drink 60 ounces of water, and avoid all processed sugar.
 Get a regular paper calendar and, every day you do all your “must-do’s,” draw a line through the day on the calendar.
 Once you see that line growing for a couple of weeks everything will get easier and your motivation will only continue to grow.
 If you “break” the line, that’s OK.
 Dust yourself off and start again tomorrow!

-2. Try to gradually reduce your intake of refined sugar and highly-processed “bad carbs” every day for 21 days.
+2. Try to gradually reduce your intake of refined sugars and highly-processed “bad carbs” every day for 21 days.
 Then cut them out completely for a week or two.
 Most likely you will completely lose the desire to eat those unhealthy carbs within a month.

 3. If possible, try to exercise first thing in the morning.
 Morning workouts tend to be easier to stick to because they make you feel so good for the rest of the day.
 Start off with very light workouts and try to increase the intensity levels bit by bit every day.
 The most important thing is that you just do something that makes you break a sweat — for at least 15 minutes straight — most days of the week!